What Is Tap To Pay?

 Since the first plastic credit card was issued by American Express in 1959, payment tech progress has been growing exponentially.
 Magnetic stripe payments enjoyed a 30-year reign between the ’70s and ’90s.
 EMV chip card technology had a good two decades or so, beginning in the mid-’90s.
-And the winner of the 2010s and beyond is the NFC-powered, contactless sensation that is tap-to-pay.
+And the winner of the 2010s and beyond is the NFC-powered, contactless sensation that is tap to pay.

-In this article, we’ll dive deeper into the tap-to-pay movement, where it is now, where it’s going, and how businesses can implement tap-to-pay for smooth, future-proof card transactions.
+In this article, we’ll dive deeper into the tap-to-pay movement, where it is now, where it’s going, and how businesses can implement tap to pay for smooth, future-proof card transactions.

 TL;DR

-History of Tap to Pay
+History of tap to pay

-Despite the tap technology being available on most major cards, it was the smartphone advancements that really pushed consumers to adopt it.
+Despite the “tap” technology being available on most major cards, it was the smartphone advancements that really pushed consumers to adopt it.
 Tapping their phone to a terminal proved far more exciting than tapping the card.

 Once the thought of the tap was there, the behavior followed.
 In 2015, many merchants switched to NFC-enabled terminals; by 2019, most banks were issuing contactless cards.

-NFC operates on radio-frequency identification (RFID) principles and electromagnetic induction, enabling communication between devices without needing physical contact or Wi-Fi connectivity.
+NFC operates on radio-frequency identification (RFID) principles and electromagnetic induction, enabling communication between devices without needing physical contact or WiFi connectivity.

 Here’s how it works:

-Safety and Security
+Safety and security

 Within the NFC transaction process are encryption protocols to secure the data being transmitted.
 These protocols ensure that the data exchanged between devices is encrypted and cannot be easily intercepted or tampered with.
 The authentication methods verify each party’s identity before exchanging sensitive information.
 This prevents unauthorized devices from participating in transactions.
-In addition, many NFC transactions often use dynamic data, meaning that a new, unique code is generated for each transaction.
+In addition, many NFC transactions often use dynamic data, meaning that a new, unique token is generated for each transaction.
 This dynamic data makes it difficult for attackers to reuse intercepted information for fraud.

 Despite the thorough processes embedded in this transaction type, merchants still play a role in enhancing security through considerations like: